integreat-io/integreat-transporter-http/README.md

 otherwise it will be `'application/json'`.
 Finally, the authenticator set for the service may have provided an object of headers, which will override everything else.

+#### Incoming requests

+An incoming request will be dispatched as an action. `GET` and `OPTIONS` requests will be dispatched as an Integreat `GET` action, while all other HTTP methods will result in a `SET` action.

+The payload of the action will have the following properties:

+- `method`: The HTTP method of the incoming request
+- `hostname`: The lower cased hostname of the incoming request
+- `port`: The port number of the incoming request
+- `path`: The path of the incoming request.
+This will be lower cased as long as the `caseSensitivePath` option is not `true`.
+- `queryParams`: An object of query parameters from the incoming request.
+Query params are key-value pairs, and the object will have the keys as keys and values as values.
+All values are strings.
+- `contentType`: The content type string from the incoming request
+- `headers`: An object with all the headers from the incoming request.
+The keys (the header names) are lower cased, and the values are strings or arrays of strings.

 #### HTTP statuses and Integreat statuses